hazelcast/hazelcast-jet/site/docs/api/pipeline.md

 [StreamStage](https://docs.hazelcast.org/docs/jet/4.0/javadoc/com/hazelcast/jet/pipeline/StreamStage.html)
 , each offering the operations appropriate to its kind.
 Depending on the data source, your pipeline will end up starting with a batch or streaming stage.
-It's possible to convert a batch stage by adding timestamps to it, but not the other way around.
+A batch source still can be used to simulate a streaming source using the `addTimestamps` method, which will convert it into a `StreamStage`.

 In this section we'll mostly use batch stages, for simplicity, but the API of operations common to both kinds is identical.
 Jet internally